 The winter months can be harsh.
 Brutal, even.
-If you're like most people who live in colder climates, your winter prep probably includes pulling coats and boots out of storage or swapping out light blankets for down comforters in order to stay warm through the winter months.
+If you're like most people who live in colder climates, your winter preparation probably includes pulling coats and boots out of storage or swapping out light blankets for down comforters in order to stay warm through the winter months.

 Clean gutters and keep them free from debris

 Cleaning out your gutters is another important part of prepping your home for the upcoming winter months.
 When gutters are clogged with leaves and other debris that has gathered throughout the year, water won't properly be directed away from your house.
 This clogging can lead to damage to your home and even potential flooding.
 A little gutter cleaning now can help you avoid expensive gutter repair in the future.